Insurance Account Manager Jobs in USA with Visa Sponsorship

 Which visa types are most realistic for Insurance Account Managers seeking sponsorship?

-H-1B is the most common path, though it involves an annual lottery with roughly a 25% selection rate.
+H-1B visa is the most common path, though it involves an annual lottery with roughly a 25% selection rate.
 Australian citizens can pursue the E-3 visa, which has no lottery and far less competition for available slots.
-TN status is available to Canadian and Mexican nationals in certain business categories, though account management roles require careful documentation to qualify.
+TN visa status is available to Canadian and Mexican nationals in certain business categories, though account management roles require careful documentation to qualify.

 What degree do I need for an employer to sponsor my visa in this role?